danielravina/sublime_user/README.md

 sublime_user
 ============
-Everywhere I go, my Sublime-text user preferences is there for me
+Everywhere I go, my Sublime Text user preferences is there for me